anamayasullerey/start/README.md

 # *Start* - A beginner's neural net framework

 **_Start_** is designed for beginner level AI learners to experiment with neural network concepts.
-It is inspired by and covers the concepts covered in first three courses of the deep learning specialization by [Prof Andrew Ng](http://www.andrewng.org/ )  ([deeplearning.ai](https://www.deeplearning.ai/)).
+It is inspired by and covers the concepts covered in first two courses of the deep learning specialization by [Prof Andrew Ng](http://www.andrewng.org/ )  ([deeplearning.ai](https://www.deeplearning.ai/)).

 # How to *Start*
 After downloading the git repository for *Start*, **"start/src"** directory needs to be added to **$PYTHONPATH**.